zazum/vscode-docs/docs/python/debugging.md

 },
 ```

-As you can see, this configuration specifies `"env": {"FLASK_APP": "app.py"}` and `"args": ["run", "--no-debugger"]`.
-The `"module": "flask"` property is used instead of `program`.
+In the example above, the configuration specifies `"env": {"FLASK_APP": "app.py"}` and `"args": ["run", "--no-debugger"]`.
+Also, the `"module": "flask"` property is used instead of `program`.
 (You may see `"FLASK_APP": "${workspaceFolder}/app.py"` in the `env` property, in which case modify the configuration to refer to only the filename.
 Otherwise, you may see "Cannot import module C" errors where C is a drive letter.)

 The `"jinja": true` setting also enables debugging for Flask's default Jinja templating engine.